Magic Kingdom Touring Plan

 Jungle Navigation Co.
 LTD Skipper Canteen

 This table service dining location themed to the Jungle Cruise ride is located in Adventureland.
 The restaurant offers African, Asian, and Latin cuisines.
 If you’re interested in dining here, you should consider making a reservation.
-You can do so online by clicking/tapping here.
+You can do so online by clicking here.

 Liberty Tree Tavern

 Liberty Tree Tavern is a family style table service restaurant located in the Liberty Square area.
 The menu is limited, serving, essentially, Thanksgiving food, but the food does not disappoint.
 If you’re interested in dining here, you should consider making a reservation.
-You can do so online by clicking/tapping here.
+You can do so online by clicking here.

 Pecos Bill Tall Tale Inn and Cafe